 See Related: Top Reasons to Travel to Italy

 You will learn the ancient skill of ricotta, pecorino, and mozzarella cheese making.
 And while you wait for your creations to cure, it’s time for a walking tour of Teramo.
-When the cheese is finished, sample olive oils, cold cuts, local wines, and newly made fresh ricotta.
+Sample olive oils, cold cuts, local wines, and newly made fresh ricotta when the cheese is finished.

 Wearing comfortable clothes is a must on this one-of-a-kind experience, but the tour operators have you covered, as aprons, gloves, and shoe covers are included.
 So are snacks and beverages – wine too.
 The Cheese & Ricotta Making excursion is a five-star tour, perfect for couples or solo travelers interested in expanding their horizons.